pugiemonn/pscss/README.md

 # What is pscss?

-Pscss is scss files to write like zen-coding.
+Pscss is scss files to write css classes like zen-coding.